dmbarbour/wikilon/docs/AwelonLang.md

 [Kahn Process Networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks) model deterministic, distributed computation.
 KPNs are excellent for event stream processing, task parallelism, and cloud computing.
 KPNs are monotonic, so it's feasible to interactively add input and extract output while the computation is ongoing in the background.

-A KPN process could be developed against a monadic API.
+A KPN process could be developed against a command model.
 Here, we use second-class port and process names instead of first-class channels and processes in order to simplify connectivity and abstraction.

-        read : Port -> KPN Msg
+        type KPN a -- command model for KPNs read : Port -> KPN Msg
         write : Port -> Msg -> KPN ()
         wire : Port -> Port -> (Msg -> Msg) -> KPN ()
         fork : ProcName -> KPN () -> KPN ()
         type Port = Outer PortName | Inner (ProcName * PortName)

 We can fork child processes and declaratively wire inputs to outputs.
-The process may monadically read or write ports that haven't been wired.
+The process may read or write ports that haven't been wired.
 In classic KPNs, read is the synchronous operation: it waits for data if none is available.
 We could extend this API with bounded buffers (so writes can wait), logical time (so reads can time out), and perhaps logical copy and drop of ports (for performance).

 When we're done describing our KPN, we implement an accelerated object to "run" the KPN.
 The API for this might be simple like `runKPN : KPN () -> Object` (cf *Accelerated Vector Processing*).
-This object should accept read and write requests for the external KPN ports, enabling pure code to interact with a deterministic process network computing in the background.
+This object should accept read and write requests for the outer KPN ports, enabling pure code to interact with a deterministic process network computing in the background.
 The accelerated implementation can leverage threads and shared queues with in-place mutations, insofar as linearity is respected (cf *Arrays and In-Place Mutation*).

 A significant challenge for KPNs is developing an adequate static safety analysis.
 Ideally, we want distinct message types per port, to statically forbid reading and writing of wired ports, and perhaps some variation on session types to ensure interactions won't get stuck.
-Like monadic effects and object interface types, this could benefit from specialized annotations and type descriptors.
+Like command models and object interface types, this could benefit from specialized annotations and type descriptors.
 Minimally, we could tag KPN process descriptions with `(kpn)`.

 ## Bots, Effects, and Applications

-Awelon applications are modeled as bots that publish an interface to the user.
+Awelon applications are modeled as bots that publish projections to users.

 ### Bot Definition